 Top Ten Reasons for Choosing to Study Mathematics at MU

 Mathematics is a popular major at MU:

-There are more than 260 mathematics majors at MU.
+There are about 210 mathematics majors at MU.
 With this many majors, there are always fellow students with whom to study and we are able to offer all of our required core courses every semester, with most electives offered at least once each academic year.
 Many courses are also offered in the summer.
 This high availability of courses makes it easy for students to complete their programs in their desired timeframe.

 Dedicated, highly-qualified faculty:

 All mathematics courses for our majors are taught by one of our twenty full-time, dedicated mathematics professors, all of whom hold the doctoral degree.
 While our faculty members are highly engaged in scholarly activities in their field, our first priority is to deliver high quality instruction to our undergraduates, in every course, every day.
 In short, our teaching always comes first.

 Our faculty has diverse interests in pure and applied mathematics, statistics and mathematics education.
 This is no accident and means that every advanced mathematics course will be taught by an expert in that specific area of mathematics, statistics or mathematics education.
 While many universities are content to offer advanced mathematics courses taught by faculty who simply have a general knowledge of the field, this is never the case at MU.

 The Department of Mathematics is housed in Wickersham Hall, which was completely renovated in 2006, designed to meet the needs of our mathematics students.
 Wickersham represents one-stop shopping for mathematics, with all mathematics classrooms and faculty offices located there.
 The facility also boasts a large, state-of-the art computer lab, dedicated mathematics tutoring center and student study areas.
 Our classrooms are all equipped with the latest in teaching technology, including ceiling-mounted LCD projectors to display our computer output.